 Deferred contract costs are incremental costs of

-assets and amortized over average customer life.
+assets and amortised over average customer life.

 However, such incremental costs are recognised as